Splendor-Protocol/splendor-blockchain-v4/docs/SMART_CONTRACTS.md

 ---

-**Remember**: Always test your contracts thoroughly on testnet before deploying to mainnet.
+**Remember**: Always test your contracts thoroughly in a local development environment before deploying to mainnet.
 Smart contract bugs can result in permanent loss of funds.

 For complex projects, consider getting a professional security audit before mainnet deployment.